pbentkowski/ERC_grants_stats/README.md

-Some basic stats regarding macroeconomic data and success rate in ERC (2015) grant application:
+Some basic stats regarding macroeconomic data and success rate in ERC (2015) grants applications across countries
 ----------------------------------------------------------------------------------------------

 The main set of data is in the file GDB_for_RD.ods (or .xlsx)